ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/040-minimum-virtual-dom.md

 ## Actual implementation

-Now let's actually implement the patch function for the virtual DOM.
+Now let's actually implement the patch function for the Virtual DOM.
 First, we want to have a reference to the actual DOM in the vnode when it is mounted, whether it is an Element or a Text.
 So we add the "el" property to the vnode.

 `~/packages/runtime-core/vnode.ts`